citizenfx/cfx-server-data/README.md

 2. Put custom resources in `resources/[local]/` if you don't want to be affected by any random messups.

 ### Advanced usage
-You can also consider using the repository as a submodule + symlink for your own Git repository:
+You can also consider using the repository as a submodule + symlink/directory-junction for your own Git repository:

 **Linux**:
 ```